ics-jku/RVVTS/README.md

 ```
 ├── README.md                                                ...
 This file
-├── config_host.ipynb                                        ...
-Host-related configurations (see Install section!)
+├── config_host.py                                           ...
+Host-related configurations (see Installation/Setup section!)
-├── config_internal.ipynb                                    ...
-Internal configurations (modify only if know what you are doing!)
+├── config_base.py                                           ...
+Internal configurations (modify only if you know what you are doing!)
 ├── FuzzCodeErrMinRunnerTests.ipynb                          ...
 Jupyter notebook demonstrating interactive and
                                                                  semi-automated testing -> Good starting point for experiments!
 ├── CovGuidedFuzzerGenRunnerTests.ipynb                      ...
 Jupyter notebook demonstrating test set generation